911±¬ÁÏ

 • Resist the temptation to water established lawns, even in dry spells – grass should cope well with drought and although it may die back, it will soon recover once rain returns.
 See our advice on caring for lawns during drought.

-• Move lawn furniture and other items regularly to allow the grass to recover and prevent yellow patches.
+• Move lawn furniture and large toys regularly to allow the grass to recover and prevent yellow patches.

 • See our guide to spring/summer lawn care.